 Let me say at the outset that I don’t know any Hebrew.
 I hope I know enough about Hebrew for the purpose of this talk.
 The four Hebrew letters, reading from right to left as always in Hebrew, are Yodh, He, Waw, He [jod he wɔ he].
 In our own familiar Latin script that the English language is written in, they are transliterated as YHWH or JHWH.
 This four-letter biblical name for the God of Israel, whether in Hebrew lettering or in our Latin script, is known as the Tetragrammaton, which is just a fancy Greek word meaning four letters.
-I will pronounce it as ‘Yahweh’ [jah'we] but you won’t find out why it’s pronounced like that for a few minutes yet.
+I will pronounce it as ‘Yahweh’ [jahˈwe] but you won’t find out why it’s pronounced like that for a few minutes yet.
 It may be written Yahweh also.

 Now, the God of Israel is referred to by many different terms in the Hebrew scriptures of the Old Testament.
 One term is El [ɛl], which is a generic word for a god.
 Another is Elohim [ɛloˈhiːm], which can mean a god or gods in general, or a specific god.
 A third is El Shaddai [ɛl ʃaˈdai], which is usually translated “God Almighty”.
 That is the how God was known to Abraham, Isaac and Jacob.
 A fourth is Adonai [ˈʔadoˈnai], which means “the Lord”.
 But Yahweh is special.
 The reason is that El, Elohim, El Shaddai and Adonai are merely ways of referring to God; whereas Yahweh, by contrast, is God’s name.
 It’s rather like the way we can refer to Jesus as Prince of Peace, Son of Man, and in many other ways: but his name is Jesus.
 So God can be referred to in many different ways, but in Hebrew thinking his name is Yahweh.